Medically Reviewed by Lee H. Novick, M.D.

 The Pros & Cons of RLE

 Lens replacement surgery does not yet have FDA approval, though it can be legally prescribed for off-label purposes.
-If it is in the patient’s best interest, a doctor may decide it is the most effective way to correct the refractive errors the patient has.
-For people who are farsighted and presbyopic, for example, RLE can be very effective.
+If it is in the patient’s best interest, a doctor and patient may decide it is the most effective way to correct the patient’s refractive error.

 Risks of Refractive Lens Exchange

-According to the American Academy of Ophthalmology, potential risks of RLE include:
+According to the American Academy of Ophthalmology, potential risks of RLE include, but are not limited to:

 - Eye infection.